Over 260,000 firms to benefit from simpler corporate tax filing this year

 One of the measures introduced, simplified tax treatment for qualifying assets used to work from home, under a Covid-19 concession, is expected to make tax filing quicker for firms - around two hours for an employer with 30 workers.

-This applies to capital allowance claims on qualifying equipment which were purchased for employees to work from home, such as work desks, chairs and IT equipment.
+This applies to capital allowance claims on qualifying equipment which was purchased for employees to work from home, such as work desks, chairs and IT equipment.

-However, the SCTP raised that employers may find it difficult to determine the open market price for these assets at the point of transfer to employees.
+However, the SCTP noted that employers may find it difficult to determine the open market price for these assets at the point of transfer to employees.

 This led to the introduction of a temporary measure to simplify the current tax treatment.